 On almost all jobs our minimum order is 10 books.
 This number allows us to defray labor costs enough to offer a competitive price on your prints.
-If you truly need less than 10 copies of your book please let us know by using our Contact form or by giving us a call.
-We are happy to produce whatever number you need, just know your cost per book will definitely go up significantly.
-The 10 book minimum does not always apply to custom orders.
+On hardcover orders, please expect a minimum run of 50 copies.
+The 10 book minimum also does not always apply to custom orders.
 If we need to use custom papers or sizes to produce your books we will most likely require a higher minimum order.

 Our production standard is to ship your order within 5-10 business days after you’ve submitted your proof approval.
 Depending on the volume of jobs moving through our shop at any given time this can be slightly less or slightly more.
 We will notify you at the time of order if we feel there would be any delays to this schedule, and during the file upload process we ask that you notify us if there is a specific day that you need your books.
 We will always do our very best to accommodate your schedule.
 Please note that our production time starts when you return your proof approval, and does not include shipping time from our facilities in Colorado to you.